ucl-npp-studentship/reverie/_pages/apply.md

 ## Timeline

-Applications can be submitted any time from the 1st of April 2025 up to the 1st of May 2025.
+Applications can be submitted any time up to the 1st of May 2025.
 Students should expect to hear whether their application was successful within a fortnight of the application deadline.